HolmesProcessing/Holmes-Totem/README.md

 ## Overview
 The Holmes-TOTEM Planner is responsible for turning data into information by performing feature extraction against submitted objects.
 When tasked, Holmes-TOTEM schedules the execution of its services which are capable of performing static and dynamic analysis as well as gather data from third parties.

-This particular Investigation Planner is optimized for executing Services that complete in a few seconds, i.e. static analysis and 3rd party queries.
+The Holmes-TOTEM Investigation Planner is optimized for executing extraction services that complete in a few seconds, i.e. static analysis and 3rd party queries.
 When dealing with services that take longer to complete, we recommend pairing the Holmes-TOTEM Planner with [Holmes-TOTEM-Long](https://github.com/HolmesProcessing/Holmes-Totem-Long).

 ## Dependencies
-Holmes-TOTEM requires an HTTP server for delivering files, a database for storing results, and a queuing server for organizing tasking.
-When building and executing Holmes-Totem, we require [Java 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) and recommend the [SBT](http://www.scala-sbt.org/) build tool.
-Most services rely on [Docker](https://docs.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/).
+Holmes-TOTEM is built with the [Akka Toolkit](http://akka.io/) and performs best with [Oracle's Java 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).
+When executing tasks, Holmes-TOTEM requires an HTTP complaint server for delivering files, a database for storing results, and a queuing server for organizing tasking.

-### Serving Files and Storing Results
+### Compiling and Executing
-[Holmes-Storage](https://github.com/HolmesProcessing/Holmes-Storage) is the Holmes Processing recommendation for managing the sample repository and storing Holmes-TOTEM results.
-While not strictly required, Holmes-Storage will ease the creation of the databases and provide the information in the expected format for other Holmes Processing solutions.
+Holmes-Totem requires [Java 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) and we used the [SBT](http://www.scala-sbt.org/) build tool for dependency management and assembling.

 ### Queuing Server
 [RabbitMQ](https://www.rabbitmq.com/) is the queuing server of choice for Holmes Processing.
-Other AMQP complaint services should work but are unsupported and untested.
+Other AMQP complaint services should work but are untested by Holmes Processing.
 For sending tasking to the queuing server, we recommend using [Holmes-Gateway](https://github.com/HolmesProcessing/Holmes-Gateway) for optimizing the tasking and handling user authentication.

-### Compiling and Executing
+### Serving Files and Storing Results
-Holmes-Totem requires [Java 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) and we recommend using the [SBT](http://www.scala-sbt.org/) build tool.
+[Holmes-Storage](https://github.com/HolmesProcessing/Holmes-Storage) is the Holmes Processing recommendation for managing the sample repository and storing Holmes-TOTEM results.
+While not strictly required, Holmes-Storage will ease the creation of the databases and supply the information in the expected format for other Holmes Processing solutions.

+### Using Supplied Services
+The supplied services rely on [Docker](https://docs.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/).

 ## Installation